Manu2497/User-eXperience-Design-Project-Work/README.md

 3. **Prototyping** (low and high fidelity)
 4. **Evaluation** (user testing)

-We then analyzed user feedbacks from testing results and used Nielsen heuristics to further improve the final high fidelity prototype done in Adobe XD.
+We then analyzed user feedbacks from testing results to further improve the final high fidelity prototype done in Adobe XD.

 ## The Prototype

 For the final high fidelity interactive prototype we followed UX and UI desing best practices.
-In particular we evaluated the interface using the 10 Nielsen heuristics and followed the Google Material Desing guidelines and templates.
+In particular we evaluated the interface using the [10 Nielsen heuristics](https://chatbotsmagazine.com/usability-heuristics-for-bots-7075132d2c92) and followed the [Google Material Desing guidelines](https://material.io/design) and templates.
 Additionally, to maintain consistency over all the interface, we made a custom desing system.

-NOTE: The .xd file of the Adobe XD prototype con be found in this repository.
+NOTE: The .xd file of the Adobe XD prototype (with the desing system included) con be found in this repository.

 ## End Results
 NOTE: not all the pages are shown